-Although the makeup of sculpture has witnessed a considerable change throughout the centuries, it will forever remain one of the most popular art forms.
+Although the make up of sculpture has witnessed a considerable change throughout the centuries, it will forever remain one of the most popular art forms.
 Sculpture keeps on growing in popularity due to its nature and has continued to develop gradually over time.
 It will forever remain one of the most appreciative art forms.
 Just as the clouds or seasons have not been the same and at all times seen new and varied subject or concept which had not been used, the subject matter of sculpture has never been constant.
-This inventiveness in the field of sculpture has been represented in various forms among which include soft sculpture.
+This inventiveness in the field of sculpture has been represented in various form among which includes soft sculpture.
+Soft sculpture dates back to the Surrealist and Pop art objects from the twentieth century as a New Avant-garde and Post modernism art.
 Being eager to add value to the creative skills and also improve the style of my works, I sought new appreciable ideas that enabled me to become self-conscious about the immortality of man.
 Soft sculpture could be apparent and fascinating due to the uniqueness in the medium used.
 In this project, I produced soft sculpture works using natural fibre materials with simple tools.
-An intimate relationship was developed due to the use of simple tools like needles and crotchet hook, and my hands to make works that addressed the issue of immortality which is a major societal concern.
+An intimate relationship was developed due to the use of simple tools like needles, crotchet hook, et cetera and my hands to make works that addressed the issue of immortality which is a major societal concern.
 In embarking on the journey for this project, investigations were carried out which led to experimental, descriptive approaches and qualitative research methodology.
+Using non-conventional form in sculpture, different kinds of natural fibre such as coconut fibre, palm tree fibre, jute fibre and raffia were used to produce the works namely 'Eternity', 'Obaatanpa', 'Still Searching', 'Anidaso Wo Ho', 'The Living Legend', and the 'Black Stool' and were exhibited in front of the Department of Economics block for the photographs to be taken.
 In this project, there were no hard and fast rules to the choice of material usage.
 Materials which were environmentally friendly were used to make three or two dimensional works.
 The most important aspect of it is the message I intend to carry to my viewers.
 It is note worthy that in every field of study, people would like to spread their tentacles to promote growth and showcase their works extensively to the public.
 Hence the use of these simple tools and materials could entice artists to embrace soft sculpture rather than scaring them as the works produced from these materials are not heavy, can be transported easily due to its portability and some flexibility.
 The benefits man has derived from sculpture works creation through so many media cannot be over emphasized.
 The idea of art being done for doing sake should be a far cry and be seen to be like a folk tale carrying message to the audience.
-It could be poetic, figurative, metaphorical or ironical and should be a connection between the concept and also the materials used.
+It could be poetic, figurative, metaphorical, ironical et cetera and should be a connection between the concept and also the materials used.

 The brilliance of my works lies in the inspiration I hope it gives to others in reducing their fear for death as some people think that death is the end of man's life.
 Immortality may not necessarily be the idea of man connecting himself to something he thinks eternal or making him lives long on this earth.
-It is rather the good footprint on the sand, its usefulness and what we can bequeath others, and which the society can embrace.
+It is rather the good foot prints on the sand, its usefulness and what we can bequeath others, and which the society can embrace.